Plugin Step Settings

 - Never: The kubelet assumes that the image exists locally and doesn't try to pull the image.

 Run as User

 Set the value to specify the user id for all processes in the pod, running in containers.
 See Set the security context for a pod.

 Set container resources

-Maximum resources limit values for the resources used by the container at runtime.
+These settings specify the maximum resources used by the container at runtime.

-You can also use the power-of-two equivalents: Gi, Mi.
+M. You can also use the power-of-two equivalents